carrete/windows-vm/README.md

 This will download [the latest Window 10 virtual machine](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines), and import this into VirtualBox.
 This will take several hours to complete depending on network bandwidth, and CPU and hard-drive access speeds.
+The downloaded assets will be stored in `$HOME/Downloads`.

 * The directory `Shared/` in this repository is available as shared drive `Z:` in the virtual machine.